Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 To keep a vehicle running for a long time, you need to repair and service it regularly.

 Servicing the Honda will cost you less yearly compared to the Ford Focus.
-Per RepairPal estimates, annual servicing cost on the Honda Civic is $368.
-This is almost $200 lesser than the Ford’s annual maintenance cost.
+Per RepairPal estimates, the annual servicing cost of the Honda Civic is $368.
+This is almost $200 less than the Ford’s annual maintenance cost.

 Ford Focus vs. Hyundai Elantra